JokerQyou/otecstar/README.md

 # What

 Some ISPs install OTECStar devices for users to access their internet service.
-However, either their service sucks, or these devices sucks, the Internet connection is not stable (sometimes not usable at all), so I need a simple way to know whether I'm currently connected or not.
+However, either their service sucks, or these devices suck, the Internet connection is not stable (sometimes not usable at all), so I need a simple way to know whether I'm currently connected or not.

 # How